dblock/code.dblock.org/_posts/2018/2018-02-17-auto-publishing-strava-runs-to-github-pages.markdown

 ### Getting Data from Strava

 I used the [strava-api-v3](https://github.com/jaredholdcroft/strava-api-v3) gem that talks to [Strava's Open API](https://developers.strava.com).
-To make this work I had to create an app on Strava and copy-paste the "public access" token from [strava.com/settings/api](https://www.strava.com/settings/api).
+To make this work I had to create an app on Strava and copy-paste the access token from [strava.com/settings/api](https://www.strava.com/settings/api).

+Note that this token expires quickly.
+See [this post](/2018/11/17/dealing-with-strava-api-token-migration.html) for how to refresh it.

 {% highlight ruby %}
 client = Strava::Api::V3::Client.new(access_token: ENV['STRAVA_API_TOKEN'])